 Corn for December delivery fell 4.5 cents, or 0.6 percent, to $8.005 a bushel in Chicago.
 Futures rose to a record $8.205 on July 31.

 Denatured ethanol for September delivery fell 0.6 cent to $2.572 a gallon on the Chicago Board of Trade.
 Prices have gained 17 percent this year.

 A telephone message left for Matt Hartwig, spokesman for the Renewable Fuels Association, a Washington-based ethanol trade group, after normal business hours wasn’t immediately returned.

 “Calls to waive any or all of the RFS from the livestock lobby, oil industry or their allies in Congress are not only premature, but void of justification,” Renewable Fuels Association President and Chief Executive Officer Bob Dinneen said in an Aug.
 2 statement in response to last week’s letter.

 Ethanol producers have responded to the record corn prices by slashing output 16 percent to 809,000 barrels a day in the week ended July 27 from a record 963,000 on Dec.
 30, according to Energy Department data.

 In 2008, Texas Governor Rick Perry submitted a waiver request to the EPA on the mandate that was rejected.
 That year Arizona Senator John McCain, then the Republican candidate for president, and other lawmakers asked the agency to adjust the requirement because of higher corn prices.

 Poet LLC, in Sioux Falls, South Dakota, is the largest U.S. ethanol producer, followed by Archer Daniels Midland Co.
-(ADM) in Decatur, Illinois.
+(ADM:US) in Decatur, Illinois.